Sukhveer97/ML-Projects/Sentiment Comparison NLP/README.md

 * View the world_sentiment_.py file to see the rest of the code

-* We now need to create and sign up for a [Twitter Developers](https://developer.twitter.com/) account
+* We now need to create and sign up for a [Twitter Developers](https://developer.twitter.com/) account.
+Follow the steps to do this and go to your dashboard when done.
+Click on 'Keys and toekns', you will then be able to generate your API Key and API key secret (keep these private and to yourselves only).

 * Now create another .py file called 'secrets.py', in this you will be storing your Twitter